 Paid ads have a ton of potential.
 Both to make and drain money.
 So it becomes crucial to invest smartly.

-Using the Putler Audience dashboard, you can make some strategic decisions:
+Using the Putler Audience dashboard, you can make some Black friday strategy:

 - Countries to invest in – Look at this metric to find the top 5 countries that bring in revenue.
 Target your ads to just these countries.